 Things Are Not Always As They Seem

-A workplace accident attorney can help you see things in a clear and legal light.
+A work injury lawyer can help you see things in a clear and legal light.
 Perhaps you were injured because the forklift you were driving malfunctioned, causing the load to flip you over.
 This may be a case, where the forklift company may be liable.

 What if you were injured in a car accident while driving a company car in the scope of business?
 In this case, you have a workers’ comp claim, but you may also have cause to sue the insurance company of the at-fault driver.
 You do not have to choose only one option.
 Again, you cannot be terminated because you were hurt on the job and filed a claim.
 This is the option your employer provided for you.
 Use it.